Runway Startup Postdocs

 The Runway Startup Postdoc Program is part business school, part research institution, and part startup incubator.
 Based at the Jacobs Technion-Cornell Institute, Runway ushers recent PhDs in digital technology fields through a paradigm shift — from an academic mindset to an entrepreneurial outlook.

-Runway provides an impressive package valued at $175,000 that includes a salary, research budget, housing allowance, space and more in the first year.
-In addition, the Startup Postdoc receives significant benefits and perks and corporate support valued at $400,000.
+Runway provides an impressive package valued at $175,000 in the first year and $102,000 in the second year, that includes a salary, research budget, housing allowance, space and more.
+In addition, the Startup Postdoc receives significant benefits and perks and corporate support .

 Role of Jacobs Technion-Cornell Institute